GUIDE Sushi in Japan Guide Japanese healthy eating starts with sushi

 A Sushi crash course

 The history of sushi starts in the rice paddies of the Mekong Delta.
 Farmers would ferment fish with salt and rice and then discard the rice.
-This practice of making what is now called narezushi made its way over to Japan around B.C.
-300. After about 1,000 years of discarding the rice, a clever chef in Osaka had the excellent idea of eating the rice as opposed to discarding it.
-The introduction of rice vinegar greatly sped up the process of fermenting the fish and the rice remained edible afterwards.
-Thus, oshizushi was born.
+This practice of making what is now called narezushi is said to have arrived in Japan at the same time as the introduction of rice cultivation.
+Until around the Muromachi period, the rice was discarded after fermentation, then people came up with the idea of eating the precious rice together with the fish.

 Three hundred years later, Edo, now Tokyo, had become a booming city with over a million inhabitants.
 Entrepreneurial chefs of this time developed hayazushi, literally, fast sushi.
 They would place various garnishes such as egg or raw fish onto vinegared rice balls that could be eaten together.
 This style of sushi took Japan by storm and spread across the entire country.
 As it spread across the country, chefs would integrate the best of local produce and seafood to create entirely new varieties of sushi.
 The rapid expansion of the dish combined with the regional dining styles of Japan gave rise to the ever-expanding variety of dishes the world now knows as sushi.